 About this site

-Better Massage is the name of my emailed newsletter, and its articles are archived on this site.
-The bulk of the content will focus on these four topics: tips on being better at receiving massage; what to expect from massage as a therapy; insights into human anatomy & physiology as it pertains to massage; and profiles of other massage and bodywork practitioners.
+Better Massage is the name of an emailed newsletter, and its articles are archived on this site.
+The bulk of the content focuses on these four topics: tips on being better at receiving massage; what to expect from massage as a therapy; insights into human anatomy & physiology as it pertains to massage; and profiles of other massage and bodywork practitioners.
 There will always be a handful of public posts, but the remainder of the content is for subscribers only.
-If you subscribe today (it's free), you'll get just one or two emails monthly highlighting new members-only content, plus the option to comment on posts.
+If you subscribe today (it's free), you'll get just one or two emails monthly containing quick and easy-to-read, new, original content written by an actual human being, plus the option to comment on posts.
+Before you opt-in, please read the Community Guidelines at the bottom of this page.

-This site is born of my frustration with not having enough time to educate my clients, which I consider an aspect of my job as a massage therapist, no matter where I work.
+This site was born of my frustration as a spa employee with not having enough time to educate my clients, which I consider a key aspect of my job as a massage therapist, no matter where I work.
 Therapists, you're welcome to respectfully disagree with me in the comments, which distinguishes and advertises yourself as a therapist.

 We celebrate veteran massage therapists here!
 Their profiles show newer therapists what a long career in massage therapy can look like, and bring an audience to the therapists' offerings, many of whom teach continuing education courses or practice additional modalities.

-Thank you for being part of massage therapists' expression of expertise – we couldn't have done it without you!
+Thank you, clients, for being the best part of a massage therapist's expression of expertise – we couldn't have done it without you!

-Eventually, as the subscriber community grows, I may offer a paid subscription with premium offerings as well, such as "lunch & learn" Zoom calls for therapists, teachers, and profession leaders, presenting information to others on the call.
+Eventually, as the subscriber community grows, I may offer a paid subscription with premium offerings as well, such as "lunch & learn" Zoom calls for therapists, teachers, business owners, and clients.
 Your participation makes this site possible, and I thank you in advance for spreading the word.

-Click the floating 'Subscribe' button or find it on the homepage.
+Click the floating 'Connect' button or find it on the homepage.
 Thank you!

 Start your own thing